 (A) It shall be the objective of each board-approved acupuncture educational provider to prepare each chiropractic physician to demonstrate professional competence to become an acupuncture provider.

-(B) Each educational provider that seeks board approval of an acupuncture course of study shall file an application with the board.
-The application shall include:
+(B) Each educational provider that seeks board approval of an acupuncture course of study shall file a request for approval with the board.
+The request shall include:

-(8) Verification of the instructors' faculty status with the educational provider seeking approval;
+(5) A vitae of each instructor, to include the instructors' faculty status with the educational provider seeking approval;

-(C) The board may review the application and supporting documentation and/or appoint a committee to review the application materials.
+(C) The board may review the request and supporting documentation and/or appoint a committee to review the materials.

 (D) Board-approved acupuncture educational providers may accept transfer hours towards the required three hundred hours of acupuncture education for those chiropractic physicians who have previously earned acupuncture education.
 The educational provider shall ensure that any accepted transferred hours are appropriate and acceptable to utilize towards the three hundred hour course requirement as outlined in section 4734.211 of the Revised Code.
 The board-approved acupuncture educational provider shall reflect all transferred coursework on the chiropractic physician's final transcript.